standley/EclipseRunner/README.md

 EclipseRunner
 =============

-From a terminal, run a java script located in an Eclipse project without having to build a jar.
+From a terminal, run a java program located in an Eclipse project without having to build a jar.
 You can use this to plug into the unix command piping.